Shoppers and visitors can enjoy the unique shops and attractions that Salisbury and Amesbury have to...

 Help and advice

-If you have a question or concern, please feel free to contact me by email at firstname.lastname@example.org or by phone 01722 503 260.
-Or come and talk to me at my ‘surgery’ in the library on the last Saturday of each month, from 11am to noon, no appointment needed.
-Do please come along and let me know what you think!
+If you have a question or concern, please feel free to contact me by email at email@example.com or by phone 01722 503 260.
+I represent you on Wiltshire Council; Charles, Kevin and Mark on Salisbury City Council.
+If you have any questions or concerns, please contact us.
+We hold a ‘surgery’ in the library on the last Saturday of each month, from 11am to noon, no appointment needed.
+Do please come along and let us know what you think!

 Mary's Latest News